TWChennai/geeknight/README.md

 an open forum for geeks to connect, discuss &amp; learn latest ideas, technologies and trends in software development

-# Development

-Using [nanoc](//nanoc.ws) for static site generation.
-Jekyll/Octopress are hard-coded for blogging, while Nanoc is much simpler, doesn't take any assumptions and allows to build whatever type of content (not just blogs).

 ## Quick Start & Auto Deployment

 From the GitHub page, navigate to `content` folder and create/edit a new `yml` file.
 If you save, the changes are automatically deployed using [Snap-CI](https://snap-ci.com/TWChennai/geeknight/branch/master).

 ## Manual Development

+We're using [nanoc](//nanoc.ws) for static site generation.
+Jekyll/Octopress are hard-coded for blogging, while Nanoc is much simpler, doesn't take any assumptions and allows to build whatever type of content (not just blogs).

 * Make sure you have RVM installed
 * Clone this repo